IIEleven11/StyleTTS2FineTune/README.md

 2. Run the whisperx command on the wav file:
     - whisperx /StyleGuide/makeDataset/wavfile.wav --model large-v2 --align_model WAV2VEC2_ASR_LARGE_LV60K_960H
         - (Run this on the command line.
 If your GPU cant handle it there are other models you can use besides large-v2)
 3. The above command will generate a set of transcriptions.
-Save the resulting .json file.
+Save the resulting files.

 ### Segmentation and Transcription

 1. Navigate to the tools directory:
-2. Open whispersegmenter.py and fill out all the file paths.
+2. Open srtsegmenter.py and fill out all the file paths.
 3. Run the segmentation script:

 The above steps will generate a set of segmented audio files, a folder of bad audio it didn't like, and an output.txt file.
+I was experimenting with phonemized srt files.
+You can disregard this phonemized .srt or comment that part of the code out.

 ### Phonemization